Benjizhang/Benjizhang.github.io/_pages/about.md

 Short Bio
 ===
-I am Zeqing (aka Benji) Zhang, the Research Fellow at Nanyang Technological University (NTU), collaborating with [Prof. Lihua Xie](https://personal.ntu.edu.sg/elhxie/) (IEEE Fellow).
+I am Zeqing (aka Benji) Zhang, the Research Fellow at Nanyang Technological University (NTU), collaborating with [Prof. Lihua Xie](https://personal.ntu.edu.sg/elhxie/).
 Before that, I did postdoctoral training at The University of Hong Kong (HKU), closely working with [Prof. Jia Pan](https://www.cs.hku.hk/people/academic-staff/jpan).

-Prior to this, I completed my PhD at HKU under the distinguished supervision of [Prof. Jia Pan](https://sites.google.com/site/panjia/) and [Prof. Wenping Wang](https://www.cs.hku.hk/people/academic-staff/wenping) (IEEE Fellow), whose guidance has been instrumental in shaping my research trajectory.
+Prior to this, I completed my PhD at HKU under the distinguished supervision of [Prof. Jia Pan](https://sites.google.com/site/panjia/) and [Prof. Wenping Wang](https://www.cs.hku.hk/people/academic-staff/wenping), whose guidance has been instrumental in shaping my research trajectory.

 My current research interests focus on using robotic proprioceptive and exteroceptive sensing for the perception and manipulation of soft bodies (e.g., garments) and granular media (e.g., sands).
 I primarily work with vision, touch, force sensing and natural  language prompts to handle these nonlinear materials.